-How to find the Kettle Valley Rail (KVR) Trail in Penticton
+How to find the start of the Kettle Valley Rail (KVR) Trail in Penticton

 The Kettle Valley Rail (KVR) trail in the Okanagan Valley is a popular hiking destination for tourists and locals alike.
 Here is some practical information for hikers on the Penticton to Naramata section, including directions, general facts, weather, hazards, etiquette, what to bring, and photos.